dongdaoqi/Brainfxxk-compiler/README.md

-# Brainfxxk-compiler: A compiler that turns Brainfuck code into a Windows executable
+# Brainfxxk-compiler: A compiler that turns Brainfxxk code into a Windows executable
 The compiler of Brainfxxk

 Compile command is `"bf xxx.bf xxx.exe"`